A DIAMOND'S CUT

 In longer fancy cut shapes like oval, marquise, or pear, there will often be black patches resembling a bowtie across the width of the diamond’s body.
 This occurs when the facets do not reflect light properly, and if it is present, you will see these black patches no matter which way you turn or tilt the diamond.
-Bowties occur due to light obstruction while viewing the stone, not light leakage.
-The actual process of “viewing” the diamond creates this effect—when an observer looks at a stone, the light rays traveling to the stone are literally blocked by the viewer’s head, which creates dark shadows that reflect within the stone.
-The cutter can possibly eliminate or lessen the intensity of bowties, but it may not actually be economically feasible to do so (losing too much weight = less profit).
+Bow Ties occur due to light obstruction while viewing the stone, not light leakage.
+The actual process of viewing a diamond creates this effect, when an observer looks at a stone, the light rays traveling to the stone are blocked by the viewer’s head, which creates dark shadows that reflect within the stone.
+The cutter can eliminate or lessen the intensity of bow ties, but it may not be economically feasible to do so (losing too much weight = less profit).

-On the bright side, slight bowties can actually give fancy shaped diamonds an appealing look that defines its overall character.
+On the bright side, slight bow ties can give fancy shaped diamonds an appealing look that defines their overall character.
 The bowties that you want to avoid are the ones that blackout a large area.
 Bowties will almost always appear to some degree in fancy cuts like ovals, marquises, and pears, but the presence of a bowtie does not automatically render a stone worthless.
-If these stones were actually cut to completely eliminate any incidence of bow-ties, they’d generally be cut to dismal proportions and would have issues with brilliance.
+If these stones were cut to eliminate any incidence of bow-ties, they’d generally be cut to dismal proportions and would have issues with brilliance.
 Just look for a stone where the bowtie blends in well.

 Bowties are never mentioned in grading reports, and online diamond distributors can’t always provide you with visual assurance.